Main Menu

 Key Financial Points

-• Parkland real estate value is increasing but has started to slow compared to recent years – the updated total taxable assessed value from Lehigh County as of April 2023 is valued at $9,005,231,800, an increase of almost $165,270,500 as compared to the current year.
-One mill of property tax is projected to produce $9,005,232.
+● Parkland real estate value is increasing but has started to slow compared to recent years, increasing by only about 1% since last summer, while the rate over the last five years averaged 2.3%.
+One mill of property tax is projected to produce $9,084,000.

-• The average residential assessed value is $247,502.
-Residential Taxpayers represent 62% of Parkland’s tax base with 22,400 residential properties.
-1,689 are commercial/industrial/agricultural properties making up 37% of the tax base.
-In total, there are 25,369 taxable properties.
+● Residential Taxpayers represent 62% of Parkland’s tax base with 22,664 residential properties.
+In total, there are 25,612 taxable properties.

 Please address any questions or comments to Leslie Frisbie, Director of Business Administration, at frisbiel@parklandsd.org